 - Restrict additional forms of data sharing, like copy/paste and screenshots.

 - Easily manage notifications for all work apps and accounts at once.
+(For example, turn off all work app notifications on the weekend.)

 - Place a passcode or TouchID challenge in front of work apps.